jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

-system of incentives to encourage Electric Power Industry Participants, including new Generation Companies and End- users, to provide adequate and reliable electric supply; and (iv) Undertake, in coordination with the ERC, NPC, NEA and the Philippine Information Agency (PIA), information campaigns to educate the public on the Restructuring of the electricity sector and Privatization of NPC assets;
+system of incentives to encourage Electric Power Industry Participants, including new Generation Companies and End- users, to provide adequate and reliable electric supply; and (iv) Undertake, in coordination with the ERC, NAPOCOR, NEA and the Philippine Information Agency (PIA), information campaigns to educate the public on the Restructuring of the electricity sector and Privatization of NAPOCOR assets;
 (f) Jointly with the Electric Power Industry Participants, establish the Wholesale Electricity Spot Market (WESM) and formulate the detailed rules governing the operations thereof;